bcgov/platform-services-status/_posts/silver-cluster-login-outage.md

 ## What was the issue?

 The issue was due to an empty authentication flow execution for `post-broker login` with Github.
-When the empty authentication flow was removed or properaly configured, the Silver cluster login behaved normally.
+When the empty authentication flow was removed and or properly configured, the Silver cluster login behaved normally.

 ## Retrospective